-The Icelanders are a reserved people, they understand and respect the presence of tourists, but I sometimes felt that if not necessary for the economy, they would prefer to remain hidden from the rest of the world.
-Outside the big cities, the communities are small and scattered, there I noticed that there is a relationship of complicity among Icelanders, one that is not shared with outsiders.
+The Icelanders are a reserved people, they understand and respect the presence of tourists, but I felt that if it wasn’t essential for the economy, they would prefer to remain hidden.
+Outside the big cities, the communities are small and scattered, I noticed that there is a relationship of complicity among Icelanders, one that is not shared with outsiders.

 I had the opportunity to visit a geothermal station and try to understand why there is a movement called Stopp! which brings together entities such as the Iceland Nature Conservation Association and personalities like Bjork around a protest for greater control over the exploration of geothermal energy in the country, it appears that it’s not that harmless for humans or nature.

-The night of Iceland, when it is cloudless, has one of the best skies for stargazing.
-If this wasn’t enough of a reason to look up, the aurora borealis is amazing, it’s so intense and smooth that it makes us feel as if we were watching a great contemporary ballet show.
+The night of Iceland, when it is cloudless, is bliss for stargazing.
+If the stars alone aren’t enough of a reason to look up, the aurora borealis is so intense and smooth that it’s like watching a great ballet coreography made of light.

-It was reassuring to see that Icelanders are aware of the importance of preserving nature in its wildest state, it means that future generations will have a place to observe our planet without the human adulteration of a walkway or a viewpoint.
+It was reassuring to see that Icelanders are aware of the importance of preserving nature in its wildest state.
+Future generations will have a place to feel our planet without the human adulteration of a walkway or a viewpoint.